Feline Fragments is written/compiled by

-For a fuller account of Mr Powell's speech and the event, see this page.
+For a fuller account of the event and Mr Powell's speech, see this page (Internet Archive copy).

 Cashew, named for the shape of her ears, was a yellow Labrador-cross dog who was picked up as a puppy from the local ASPCA centre and went to live with the Burns family in Middleburg, Pennsylvania.
 When the dog was about 7 years old, in 1998, postal delivery worker Terry Burns came across two malnourished kittens huddling in a box in a pet shop and took them home to give them some love and care.
 He named the orange tabby Libby, because her fur was the colour of Libby's brand of canned pumpkins, and her shyer sister he called Lucy.
 He was not sure they would survive, but they thrived and grew into handsome cats.

 Over the years, a friendship developed between Libby and Cashew.
 As time went by, Cashew became weaker and increasingly blind and deaf.
 She needed more assistance from her humans and Burns noticed that Libby spent more and more time with the dog too, even sleeping in her kennel with her.
 The dog's feline friend took on the role of Cashew's personal guide, and they became inseparable.
 When Cashew was taken on a lead for her daily walk in nearby woods, Libby would sometimes follow, seeming to be concerned for her friend's well-being.
 At home or outside, the cat would help by nuzzling Cashew's shoulder and steering her away from obstacles such as trees or furniture, so that she wouldn't bump into them.
 At mealtimes she would guide the dog towards her food and water dishes.
 It was a remarkable friendship, and without it Cashew would likely have been very lonely.